 Arsenic, Carbonates (CO3), Chlorides (Cl-), Cyanide (CN-), Fluoride, Nitrates (NO3), Perchlorate (ClO4-), Perfluoro octane sulfonate anion (PFOS), Perfluorooctanoic acid (PFOA), Silica (SiO2), Sulfates (SO4), and Uranium.

 Industrial water disinfection is required to prevent the formation or contamination of bacteria in the water processes.
 Bacteria can damage equipment and products when it flourishes within an industrial water process, causing harmful and even dangerous results when not properly prevented.
-Water processes involving the pharmaceutical and food and beverage industry are especially careful when it comes to the treatment and disinfection of water.
+Water processes involving the pharmaceutical, food, and beverage industries are meticulous regarding the treatment and disinfection of water.
 Chemicals like chlorine and ozonation are utilized as a means to kill and prevent the formation of bacteria.
 The disadvantage to utilizing chemicals is the potential to alter the water chemistry further or impact the taste of the water.
 As an alternative, using ultraviolet light for disinfection has become a very common process over the last 20 years.
 See the latest Water Consumption Statistics 2023.

 The need to maintain tight water quality standards